1bsilver/vuetify3-audio-player/README.md

 - Supports disabling audio download button.
 - Supports disable the Vuetify Card style, and you can use this component in your own Vuetify Card of your page.
 - You can set custom icons supported by vuetify v-icon component.
+- Supports small size with the minimal props.

 ### Preview